ChinoUkaegbu/comicassignment.github.io/README.md

 ### **Reflection**

 We found this project to be very fun!
 It was rather interesting to work on the different parts of the website together and to make some certain changes, discuss how we could make it better, discuss implementations etc. Overall, I believe our expectations for the project were met.
 We just really wanted the readers to have fun exploring the story and to have a very wholesome experience in total.
 We also believed the implementation was way less stressful than the first website, now that we've played around with website making so it was a really interesting experience.
 We hope the readers have as much fun experiencing the comic as we did making it!

+### **Interesting Notes**

+For some reason, one of the fonts that was in .ttf wasn't loading until we converted it to .otf even though the other fonts were in .ttf!